America's Most Wanted: Conception and early airing

 America's Most Wanted debuted as a half-hour program on February 7, 1988, on the then-seven Fox owned and operated stations, located in New York; Los Angeles; Washington, D.C.; Houston; Chicago; Dallas; and Boston.
 Within four days of the first broadcast, FBI Ten Most Wanted Fugitive David James Roberts was captured as a direct result.
 He was a convicted killer who had recently escaped from prison by digging his way out with a small axe.
 This demonstrated the effectiveness of the show's "Watch Television, Catch Criminals" premise to skeptical law enforcement agencies.
 Ten weeks later, the program premiered nationwide on the Fox network and became the fledgling network's first hit series.
 In 1990, the show's format was changed from 30 minutes to 60 minutes.
 The show was cut back to 30 minutes in 1995, and back to 60 minutes in 1996.
+In 1994, an international version of the series aired on various international markets under the title Manhunter.
 From 1995 to 1996, a short-lived syndicated spinoff titled America's Most Wanted: Final Justice aired.

 The announcer heard on the show from 2004 until his death in 2008 was well-known voice-over artist Don LaFontaine.
 The first new episode aired after his death was dedicated to him.
 He was replaced by voice actor Wes Johnson, who served in the role until end of the show's run.

 Notable writers have included Peter Koper and Greg Scott.